adamolnar/Portfolio_5_Cherry_Leaves_Mildew/README.md

 ### Hypothesis 2: Machine Learning for Cherry Leaf Health Prediction
 - **Hypothesis:**
   - Machine learning can predict if a cherry leaf is healthy or contains powdery mildew based on leaf images.
+  - A user-friendly dashboard can be developed to provide instant cherry leaf health assessments based on uploaded images.
 - **Validation Methods:**
   - Machine Learning Model: A machine learning model was trained using a dataset of labeled leaf images to automate the identification process.
 This model was validated against real-world samples.
+  - Development of Dashboard: A user-friendly dashboard was developed to provide instant cherry leaf health assessments based on uploaded images.
 - **Conclusions:**
   - The machine learning model demonstrated strong potential for automation, and ongoing validation will provide further insights into its effectiveness.
   - Further experimentation and validation are ongoing to refine the method and ensure its reliability in real-world scenarios.

-  **For an in-depth analysis of the model's performance metrics, please proceed to the [ML Performance Metrics page]().**

-### Hypothesis 3: Dashboard Development for Instant Health Assessment
-- **Hypothesis:**
-  - A user-friendly dashboard can be developed to provide instant cherry leaf health assessments based on uploaded images.
-- **Validation Methods:**
-  - Development of Dashboard: A user-friendly dashboard was developed to provide instant cherry leaf health assessments based on uploaded images.
-- **Conclusions:**
   - The findings suggest that automated image analysis can be a valuable tool in agricultural disease detection and management.
   - Ongoing development and refinement of the dashboard will enhance its usability and effectiveness in providing instant health assessments.

-**For an assessment of the ML model's performance, please go to the [Powdery Mildew Detection page]().**
+  **For an in-depth analysis of the model's performance metrics, please proceed to the [ML Performance Metrics page]() and [Powdery Mildew Detection page]().**

 <br>